rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 npm run serve
 ```

-2. This will take sometime to execute; but once done it should open the browser for you displaying the `todolist-fe` app.
+2. This will take sometime to execute; but once done it should open the browser for you displaying the homepage of the `todolist-fe` app.
  ![todo-list-app](../images/exercise2/todo-list-app.png)
+    * Click 'Todo' at the top of the home page to get to the above page.
     * The server hosting it live reloads; so as you make changes to your code; the app will live update
     * The Data you see in the screen is dummy / stubbed data.
 This is served up when there is no backend connection found